ryancatalani/textshot/readme.md

 # Textshot

 A simple way to quote articles and share them on Twitter.
+Visit it at [textshot.co](http://www.textshot.co).
 Inspired by [Instapaper](https://medium.com/making-instapaper/instapaper-tweet-shots-5df8587988e8), [Medium](https://medium.com/the-story/text-shots-3f82f2536cc), and [OneShot](http://oneshot.link/).

 ## How it works